sachinp4/EventPro-Sports-Scheduler/README.md

-# Sport Event Management System
+# EventPro Sports Scheduler

 🌟 **Overview**
-The Sport Event Management System is an advanced C++ application crafted to manage various aspects of sports events efficiently.
+The EventPro Sports Scheduler is an advanced C++ application crafted to manage various aspects of sports events efficiently.
 From creating events and managing participants to handling ticketing, scheduling, and results, this system is built on solid Object-Oriented Programming (OOP) principles.
 It incorporates sophisticated design patterns like factory and singleton patterns to ensure scalability and robustness.

 ---